-In addition to the cash and common share consideration of \$1,853,374 paid on July 11, 2016, the Company agreed to the following additional payments and share issuances as part of the purchase and sale agreement with Galena Special Situations Fund ("Galena") and Tin Shield Production Ltd. ("Tin Shield") (collectively, the "Sellers"):
+In addition to the cash and common share consideration of \$1,853,374 paid on July 11, 2016, the Company agreed to the following additional payments and share issuances under the terms of the SPA:

-- Strongbow will make a \$2,000,000 payment to the Sellers on the second anniversary of the approval vote by creditors for WUML's exit from administration (date set at June 10, 2018).
-While Strongbow had the right to settle 50% of this payment in cash, the Company settled 100% of this payment with the issuance of common shares (Note 18) and recorded a commitment to issue shares totaling \$2,000,000. - Strongbow will issue 1,000,000 common shares to the Sellers upon receipt of a permit to increase water discharge from the old mine workings from 10,000m3 per day to 25,000m3 per day (issued November 1, 2017 at a value of \$180,000). - Strongbow will issue 2,000,000 common shares to the Sellers on delivery of a positive feasibility study or commencement of commercial production, whichever occurs first. - Strongbow will make a cash and / or common share payment to the Sellers equal to 25% of the Net Present Value ("NPV") of the project upon making a decision to go into production.
+- Strongbow to make a \$2,000,000 payment to the Sellers on the second anniversary of the approval vote by creditors for WUML's exit from administration (date set at June 10, 2018).
+While Strongbow had the right to settle 50% of this payment in cash, the Company settled 100% of this payment with the issuance of common shares (Note 12) and recorded a commitment to issue shares totaling \$2,000,000 at the date of acquisition. - Strongbow to issue 1,000,000 common shares to the Sellers upon receipt of a permit to increase water discharge from the old mine workings from 10,000m3 per day to 25,000m3 per day (issued November 1, 2017 at a value of \$180,000). - Strongbow to issue 2,000,000 common shares to the Sellers on delivery of a positive feasibility study or commencement of commercial production, whichever occurs first. - Strongbow to make a cash and / or common share payment to the Sellers equal to 25% of the Net Present Value ("NPV") of the project upon making a decision to go into production.
 In the event that Strongbow's market capitalization is less than the NPV of the project when a production decision is made, Strongbow will pay the equivalent of 25% of its market value to the Sellers and the balance (between the 25% of market value and 25% of the NPV of the project) will be paid out as a 5% Net Profits Interest from production.

-NOTES TO THE CONSOLIDATED CONDENSED INTERIM FINANCIAL STATEMENTS APRIL 30, 2018 (Unaudited - Prepared by Management)
+NOTES TO THE CONSOLIDATED CONDENSED INTERIM FINANCIAL STATEMENTS OCTOBER 31, 2018 (Unaudited - Prepared by Management) (Expressed in Canadian dollars)